smaurice101/maadsbml/docs/source/api.rst

      Abort the training process.
    - **rundemo**
      To run canned demo of the system to see how it works.
+   - **finddistribution**
+     Finds the best distribution for your continuous data

 **First import the Python library.**